mike-burns/fs.github.com/ci-semaphoreapp.md

         heroku login your.email+project-name@flatstack.com
         heroku keys:add /tmp/key-project-name.pub

+4. Add newly created user to colloborators for your project.

 ## Campfire notifications

 You can setup Campfire notification for each build:

 * Project settings -> Nitifications -> Campfire
 * Setup subdomain: `flatstack`
 * Room: **room name**, not an id